GFDRR/rdl-standard/docs/data_model/hazard.md

 || Occurrence time (end) | End date of the period used to specify the occurrence probability | Date (year) |
 || Occurrence time (span) | The duration of the period used to specify the occurrence probability | Number of years |

-<br>The schema distinguish between the hazard and process represented and the hazard and process identified as the cause, or concause for the manifestation of the represented hazard.
+The schema distinguish between the hazard and process represented and the hazard and process identified as the cause, or concause for the manifestation of the represented hazard.
 For example, a dataset represent landslide hazard that is triggered by an earthquake will have Hazard type: Landslide; Trigger hazard type: Earthquake.
 The unit of measure refers to the represented hazard and process.
 A description can be added to cover additional information not included in the schema.

 |**Required**| **Attribute** | **Description** | **Type** |
 |:---:| --- | --- | --- |
 || Trigger hazard type | The hazard type that has triggered the event (if any) | Hazard type |
 || Trigger process type |  The process type that triggered the event (if any) | Process type |

-<br>The hazard dataset could include one or more footprints for the same event, where each is one possible realisation (i.e. one footprint could represent minimum, another footprint the average and another one the maximum).
+The hazard dataset could include one or more footprints for the same event, where each is one possible realisation (i.e. one footprint could represent minimum, another footprint the average and another one the maximum).
 The event uncertainty can be represented explicitly, through the inclusion of multiple footprints per event.

 |**Required**| **Attribute** | **Description** | **Type** |
 |:---:| --- | --- | --- |